allisonk2277/passwords/docs/index.md

 ### The threat model

 1. The attacker wants to guess our password.
 We might imagine that this is a password protecting an important account (e.g. email) with lots of valuable information.
 "Cracking" a password means correctly guessing the value of the password; you can imagine the attacker repeatedly making guesses of the form "is the password X" and receiving a yes/no answer each time.
 2. We assume the attacker has access to [all](https://en.wikipedia.org/wiki/List_of_data_breaches) [historic](https://www.theguardian.com/technology/2013/nov/07/adobe-password-leak-can-check) [password](https://www.nytimes.com/2017/10/03/technology/yahoo-hack-3-billion-users.html) [data](https://krebsonsecurity.com/2019/03/facebook-stored-hundreds-of-millions-of-user-passwords-in-plain-text-for-years/) [breaches](https://www.washingtonpost.com/news/the-switch/wp/2014/05/21/ebay-asks-145-million-users-to-change-passwords-after-data-breach/).
 Let's assume that every password in every breach has been cracked by now.
 In fact, let's go one step further (in the spirit of defending against the most difficult threat model) and simply assume every single password anyone has ever created (including all of your own old passwords) is known to your attacker, and that they have studied these passwords to identify patterns in how passwords are created.
-How do we create a new password that's still resistant to this attacker?
-3. The corollary with #2 is that we assume the attacker knows exactly what procedure we are using to come up with a password.
+3. We assume the attacker knows exactly what procedure we are using to come up with a password.
 A scheme where the attacker can know exactly what we are doing and still be unable to guess the password is fundamentally more secure than a scheme that relies on the attacker not knowing what you did; there is no security in obscurity.
+  * What this means: the attacker knows what all of the possible passwords you could have chosen are, and will only attempt passwords from this set of possibilities.
 4. We assume the attacker has access to vast compute resources.
-In particular, we will assume the attacker has stolen password data somehow and is attempting to crack it offline, rather than online (websites do often have rate limiting, but this doesn't protect against offline cracking), and that the attacker has vast resources available (e.g. they are a nation-state, or have a large botnet, or some *really* fancy GPUs).
-Let's say the attacker can attempt a trillion (10^12) guesses per second; you might imagine they have a million machines, each capable of guessing a million times per second.
+In particular, we will assume the attacker has stolen password data somehow and is attempting to crack it offline, rather than online (websites do often have rate limiting, but this doesn't protect against offline cracking), and that the attacker has a lot of computers available (e.g. they have capabilities similar to the NSA/Russia/China, or have a large botnet, or maybe some *really* fancy GPUs).
+Let's say the attacker can attempt a trillion (10^12) guesses per second; you could think of this as a million machines, each capable of guessing a million times per second.

 How fast is 10^12 guesses per second?

-* 13.3 bits of entropy (a list of 10,000 words) would take 0.00000001 seconds to crack.
+* 13.3 bits of entropy (e.g. a list of 10,000 words) would take 0.00000001 seconds to crack.
-* 37.6 bits of entropy (all 8 letter sequences) would take 0.2 seconds to crack.
+* 37.6 bits of entropy (e.g. all 8 letter sequences) would take 0.2 seconds to crack.
 * 50 bits of entropy would take 18 minutes to crack.
 * 60 bits of entropy would take 13 days to crack.
 * 70 bits of entropy would take 37 years to crack.